Lysxia/hashislife/README.md

     2. the computation of `next` (the configuration in 2^d steps) should be done by an explicit call rather than by a "smart constructor".

+- 02/12/13 I realized the hashlife algorithm must be modified to support an arbitrary number of steps rather than powers of 2.

 ---

 - TODO:

     1. Basic functionality would consist in reading a GoL configuration, computing the resulting configuration in t steps (for large t), write it out.

+    1.a.
+Support very large t

     2. Garbage collecting ?
 Mark and sweep ?
 Stop & copy ?